SABR Convention History

 - A Giants player panel and a Pacific Coast League player panel highlighted the 28th annual SABR convention in Northern California, which drew 437 members and guests.
 Hall of Famer Orlando Cepeda headlined the former discussion, which also included Hank Sauer, Eddie Bressoud and Mike McCormick.
 The PCL panel included Larry Jansen, Gino Cimoli, Dino Restelli, Bud Watkins and Ernie Broglio.
 Bill Rigney, the Giants’ first manager after their move to San Francisco, was the keynote speaker.
 Longtime Orioles, Giants and ESPN broadcaster Jon Miller also spoke.

-- Read more: Download a PDF of Baseball in Northern California, the SABR 28 convention publication
+- Read more: Download a PDF of Baseball in Northern California, the SABR 28 convention journal

 - Related audio: Listen to longtime Giants announcer Jon Miller’s speech at SABR 28

-- Four hundred members and guests attended SABR’s 29th convention, hosted by the Flame Delhi Chapter, which was highlighted by Jose Jimenez’s thrilling no-hitter (outpitching Randy Johnson, no less) at the traditional convention ballgame on Friday night.
+- Four hundred members and guests attended SABR’s 29th convention, which was highlighted by José Jiménez’s thrilling no-hitter (outpitching Randy Johnson, no less) at the convention ballgame on Friday night.
 Many community activities were on the schedule: SABR Day at Scottsdale Stadium included a cookout, a clinic with members of the MLB Players Alumni Association and a “vintage” game; also a SABR/MLBPAA golf tournament and a tour of Cactus League spring training parks.
 The Yankees’ “Old Reliable,” Tommy Henrich, was the keynote speaker.
 The panels included a baseball fiction discussion with authors Mark Harris and Andy McCue.

 - SABR’s 30th convention, which drew 302 members and guests, focused on baseball in Florida and the Caribbean, with panels highlighted by Hall of Famers Tony Perez and Monte Irvin.
 Former Detroit Tigers pitcher Elden Auker was the keynote speaker and a bus trip to Pro Player Stadium in Miami was taken for a Marlins game.
 General manager Dave Dombrowski (right, with Perez) was also a featured speaker.
 Articles in the convention publication From McGillicuddy to McGwire focused on the 1997 Marlins, spring training ballparks, and the Caribbean Baseball Series.
 Doug Pappas won the research presentation award now named for him with “111 Years of Major League Ejections.”